Building a Plant-Centred Pantry: Hemp Seeds (new series!)

 How to use it…and where to find it.

-Here are some other easy peasy ways of using hemp:
+Here are some easy peasy ways of using hemp:

 - Blend 2-3 tbsp of hemp into your morning smoothie